vmware-archive/federal-workshop/manifests/README.md

 Goals

 * Deploy Sample Application

 * Access Environmental Variables Page

 * Create service

 * Bind service

 * Start application and use service

 Steps

-1. Rename the manifest file "manifest.yml" to "new-manifest.yml" (note in linux the move command “mv” is used to rename files)
+1. Rename the manifest file "manifest.yml" to "new-manifest.yml" (note in Linux the move command “mv” is used to rename files).

 * `mv manifest.yml~ new-manifest.yml`